Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

 The task parameter dimensionality is reduced to 75 by extracting features from a pre-trained ResNet50~\cite{he2016deep} and applying Principal Component Analysis.
-For statistical validity, we generated five unique versions of Perfect and Noisy Initial datasets and used the same Auxiliary dataset along with them.
-To also test the efficacy of our matching algorithm, we created a total of four training conditions for our model, including datasets paired according to our matching algorithm, and randomly paired datasets.
-The models for the proposed method (940K trainable weights) are trained with $p_{\text{aux}} = 0.20$, batch size 24, for 80K steps using AdamW optimizer (lr: $5*10^{-4}$, weight decay: $1*10^{-3}$).
-The baselines DP-Dual (135M parameters), DP-2Head, and DP-Mode (67M parameters each) are trained with horizon 64, 8 predicted actions, batch size 256, for 200K steps with AdamW optimizer (lr: $5*10^{-4}$, weight decay: $1*10^{-6}$).
-DP-based baselines were developed and tuned using the LeRobot library~\cite{lerobot}.
+For statistical validity, we generated \serdardel{five}\serdaradd{eight} unique versions of Perfect and Noisy Initial datasets and used the same Auxiliary dataset along with them.
+We created four training conditions, including \serdaradd{the data-collection scenario (Perfect/Noisy) using the pairing strategy: Paired-Perfect (PP) and Paired-Noisy (PN) use our matching algorithm, while Unpaired-Perfect (UP) and Unpaired-Noisy (UN) use random pairing.} \serdaradd{To further test the efficacy of our matching algorithm, using three \textbf{Perfect Initial} datasets, we generated nine new variants for each, by modifying them with observation noise.} The models for the proposed method (940K trainable weights) are trained with $p_{\text{aux}} = 0.20$, batch size 24, for 80K steps using AdamW optimizer (lr: $5\cdot10^{-4}$, weight decay: $1\cdot10^{-3}$).
+The baselines DP-Dual (135M parameters), and DP-Mode (67M parameters) are trained with horizon 64, 8 predicted actions, batch size 256, for 200K steps with AdamW optimizer (lr: $5\cdot10^{-4}$, weight decay: $1\cdot10^{-6}$).
+DP-based baselines were developed using the LeRobot library~\cite{lerobot}. \serdaradd{These hyperparameters were selected through a grid search over model size, horizon, and number of predicted actions, with the chosen configuration already far larger than our model and consistent with the original Diffusion Policy~\cite{chi2024diffusionpolicy}.
+The baselines MVAE and MVAE-Mask (1.0M parameters each) are trained with batch size 16, latent dimension 32 for 500 epochs with AdamW optimizer (lr: $5\cdot10^{-4}$, weight decay: $1\cdot10^{-3}$).
+Masking probability for MVAE-Mask is set to $0.95$, yielding $10$ expected observations for each trajectory.}